davetron5000/awesome-cli-ruby/intro/01_intro.md

 # Why care about command-line apps? #

 !SLIDE
-# An all too familiar tale…
+# An all too familiar tale...

 !SLIDE commandline incremental
 # Emergency! #